ch3paz/cmd-install-archlinux/README.md

 * Defaults to german locale, if you need to change the locale you have to adapt the corresponding lines in the `main.yml`
 * Some packages, which i prefere for an basic-install, are installed also.
 See `main.yml` for details
+* The mirrorlist needs to be adapted to your location

 # Basic usage